oercompbiomed/Seili-2026/Day3_PPI_networks/PPI_networks.md

 _What is the title of the most recent publication?_-->

-## Exercise 4 (optional): Predicting Protein Structures
+## Exercise 4: Predicting Protein Structures

 In this exercise, we are going to focus on a small subset of proteins to investigate their structure with [AlphaFold 3](https://alphafoldserver.com).

 ### 4.1 Extracting Subnetwork

 We take the first cluster and filter for the proteins with the lowest p-values.
 Open the **Filter** tab and click the **ᐩ** button and choose **Column filter** from the drop-down menu.
 Then, find and select the attribute **(pval**.
 Click on the **Show** button below to show only the filtered proteins.
-Then take an upper threshold of 0.0001 to keep only the very significant regulators.
+Then, depending on which p-values there are, take an upper threshold of 0.0001 or just the top 10 to keep only the very significant regulators.

 Save a picture of the network (**File → Export → Export to Image ...**)